 If the CIS monthly return has not yet been submitted for which the CIS penalty has been issued, before considering the grounds for appeal you must firstly take action to obtain the outstanding CIS monthly return(s) from the contractor.
 Once the return(s) have been received you can then go on to consider the grounds for the appeal.

 If an appeal cannot be upheld immediately and requires further information before it can be considered, the appellant should be contacted to obtain this information.
 It is likely that these enquiries will focus on the grounds for the appeal.
 The allowable grounds are; reasonable excuse, HMRC admin error and ‘other’.

-- Reasonable Excuse - A reasonable excuse can only exist where an unusual event that could not be reasonably foreseen or is beyond the customer’s control prevented the completion and submission of the return by the due date.
-See CISR81020which provides an overview of what can be accepted as a reasonable excuse.
+- Reasonable Excuse - Whether a customer has a reasonable excuse depends on the particular circumstances which prevented the completion and submission of the return by the due date, as well as the particular circumstances and abilities of the customer.
+The test is to consider what a reasonable person, who wanted to meet their tax obligations would have done in the same circumstances and decide if the action of the customer met that standard.
+See CISR81020 which provides an overview of what can be accepted as a reasonable excuse.
 The return should also be submitted as soon as possible after the reasonable excuse expired.